djraval/Gphotos-Album-Creator/README.md

-# Google Photos Album Creator
+# Google Photos Album Creator (Limited Functionality)

+## Project Status: Discontinued

+This project was an evening endeavor aimed at organizing a personal Google Photos library.
+However, due to limitations in the Google Photos API, the project's functionality is severely restricted and is no longer being actively developed.

+### The Issue

+Google Photos API has restrictions on how third-party applications can interact with user data:

+1. Applications can only add media items that they have uploaded to albums they have created.
+2. Existing media items in a user's library cannot be added to new albums created by third-party applications.

+These limitations effectively prevent this application from organizing existing photos into new albums, which was the primary goal of this project.

+### Current Functionality

+Due to these API limitations, the current script can only:
+1. Authenticate with Google Photos
+2. Fetch existing media items for a specified year
+3. Create a new album

+However, it cannot add the fetched media items to the newly created album.

+### Why This Matters

+This situation highlights the challenges users face when trying to gain more control over their personal data stored in cloud services.
+While Google Photos provides a great service for storing and viewing photos, the restrictions on the API make it difficult for users to organize their libraries in ways that best suit their needs using third-party tools.

+For more details on the API limitations, see this [issue tracker discussion](https://issuetracker.google.com/u/1/issues/132274769).

+## Original Project Description

-This project aims to organize existing media items in a user's Google Photos library into albums based on the year they were taken.
+This project aimed to organize existing media items in a user's Google Photos library into albums based on the year they were taken.

 ## Usage